romykundal/api-typescript-express/README.md

-# romykundal.dev node-express-typescript
+# romykundal.dev api-typescript-express
-Basic starter project for any project using Node.js + Express.js + TypeScript.
-Personally, I'd recommend for small to medium projects, as the imagine with a bigger project, you would need extra folders or structure.
-However, this template should be malleable enough for a good starting template for most personal projects.
+A clean and minimal starter project for Node.js, Express.js, and TypeScript, ideal for small to medium-sized applications.

+Designed with simplicity and scalability in mind, this boilerplate offers a solid foundation for personal or MVP projects.

+While larger applications may require additional folder structuring, this template is easily extensible and flexible enough to evolve with your project’s needs.

 ## Features
-Most of the useful features are for easier configuration, although there are some other packages setup to make it easier for you to start your project without worrying about installing them.
+Most of the essential features are pre-configured to streamline setup, letting you focus on development rather than boilerplate.
+Additional packages are also included to accelerate your project from the get-go.

-- TypeScript Support
+Full TypeScript support for type-safe development

-- Test-ready with Jest configured with TypeScript
+Jest pre-configured for seamless testing with TypeScript

-- Async Handling with error handling if error is thrown
+Async/await-ready with built-in error handling middleware

-- Flexible for any database or ORMs
+Database/ORM agnostic, allowing flexible integration

-- Path aliases for cleaner imports
+Path aliases for cleaner and maintainable imports

-- Nodemon for refresh on save
+Nodemon for automatic server restarts on file changes

-- Setup build script for production; no ts-node for production
-- Security middlewares setup
+Optimized production build with dedicated scripts (no ts-node in prod)

+Pre-configured security middlewares for safer applications

-- Environment variables configured on load
+Environment variables autoloaded, ready for multi-environment configs

 # Setup